Keep sharing good news without ads.

 The arrow fell short.

-Right?
 So that's what legalism says.

-It says you can justify yourself before God with the law.
+You can justify yourself before God

 And there's a Greek word for that.